tjcccc/rejsui/README.md

 ### HStack, VStack

-Like SwiftUI, these two component is used for layout.
+Like SwiftUI, these two components are used for layout.

 HStack is for horizontal layout.
 VStack is for vertical layout.